openvinotoolkit/model_server/deploy/README.md

 ## Model Repository

 Model Server requires a repository of models to execute inference requests.
-That consist the model files stored in a specific structure.
+That consists of the model files stored in a specific structure.
 Each model is stored in a dedicated folder with numerical subfolders representing the model versions.
 Each model version subfolder must include its model files.